-Luckily, most common issues with your draft beer system, including foamy, flat, or cloudy beer, are easy to diagnose and troubleshoot.
-As a rule of thumb, keep in mind that the vast majority of issues can be traced back to one of three things: improper temperature, improper pressure, or general cleanliness.
+Luckily, the most common issues with your kegerator or draft beer system, including foaming, flat, or cloudy beer, are easy to diagnose and troubleshoot.
+As a rule of thumb, remember that the vast majority of issues can be traced back to one of three things: improper temperature, improper pressure, or general cleanliness.

-The following quick guide will arm you with information to help you make the necessary adjustments to ensure that your beer flows freely and your customers remain happy.
+Whether you have a kegerator in your home or own or work in a bar/restaurant with a commercial draft beer system, the following quick guide will arm you with information to help you make the necessary adjustments to ensure that your beer pours and tastes the way it should.

 Instead of being mostly liquid with just the right amount of creamy head on top, the glass is filled with wasteful foam.
 Here’s what might be wrong: